Connecting degree and polarity: An artificial language learning study: Discussion and future work

-Summing up, our results are compatible with existing linguistic observations concerning the relation between degree and polarity.
-But does our procedure really prove the causal relation between the two properties in natural language (in general, or in English, for that matter -- the language the BERT model from our experiment was trained on)?
-Indeed, the biggest question to our approach is how much we can trust the obtained results in making conclusions about natural language.
-The most insight on this could be achieved if we verify the validity of the results by reproducing them with human subjects and use these two methods in tandem.
-In the latter setup, experiments with LMs may serve as a preliminary step to polish the underlying hypothesis and the experimental setup.
-This is something we leave to future work as well.
+Summing up Sections~\ref{sec:finetuning} and \ref{sec:interpretation_results}, our results are compatible with existing linguistic observations concerning the relation between degree and polarity.
+However, the biggest question to our approach is how much we can trust the obtained results in making conclusions about natural language.
+We could gain insight on this question by reproducing the experiment with human participants.
+The experiment with artificial LMs could serve as a preliminary step to polish the underlying hypothesis and the setup for the human experiment.
+We leave to future work as well.

-Another -- although more technical -- question that this type of study raises is whether there is a reliable way to introduce property $A$ without leaking information about property $B$ already through the training data.
-Admittedly, the simple procedure described in this paper doesn't take specific precautions to convincingly show this didn't happen.
-There are several potential ways to overcome this danger, both within and outside of textual domain (counterfactual lexicon representations, visual training data in multimodal models, and many other options).
-We hope that the version of the experiment that we present here will serve as a starting point for future work developing such methods or recycling existing tools from other types of experiments.
+Another question is whether there is a reliable way to introduce property $A$ without leaking information about property $B$ in the training data.
+Admittedly, the simple procedure we follow does not take specific precautions to convincingly show this did not happen.
+We hope that the version of the experiment that we present here will serve as a starting point for future work developing methods to address this question or recycling existing tools from other types of experiments.

-Finally, we hope that this set-up can be applied to other types of models (trained on data from languages other than English, or multilingual) and other linguistic generalizations.
-There's a plethora of linguistic generalizations waiting to be explored.
-The type of generalization linking two properties to one another is known as an {\bf implicational universal} in the field of linguistic typology and, beyond well-established universals of this type \citep{greenberg}, there is a number of hypothesised ones, often in the form of so-called implicational hierarchies or implicational maps, spanning across all aspects of natural language grammar (see, for instance, \citealt{corbett} for overview).